Embossing and engraving are two commonly utilized metal tag marking processes.

 Embossed nameplates feature some customizable elements.
 If a custom logo is needed, a die set can be produced to create it.
 However, highly intricate designs do not emboss well; simple logos are best.

 Color can be added through anodized aluminum as mentioned.
 In addition, painted steel can be used to create a durable look with a painted appearance.

-The engraving process differs from embossing.
+The engraving process differs from the embossing.
 Instead of a die set pressing a design into the material, engraving uses a tool or laser to directly cut a design in the metal.

-The design is carved deep into the substrate, resulting in very clear and easy to read information.
+The design is carved deep into the substrate, resulting in very clear and easy-to-read information.
 This deep cut provides significant durability, as it will not be removed with typical wear.

 Another benefit to engraving is that the design can be fully customized.
 Embossed tags are limited to a single custom die set produced.
 Multiple designs require multiple dies.
 Whereas engraving can mark a different design on each tag.